MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ## [Python (Preview)](#tab/python)

-Python doesn't support client-side monitoring.
+To enable client-side monitoring for your Python application, you need to [manually add the client-side JavaScript SDK to your application](./javascript.md).

 ---